 At the End of Your Post-Completion OPT

-After the ending date of your OPT, you may remain in the U.S. for an additional 60 days.
-During this “grace period” you may transfer to another academic program, change to another visa status, or prepare to depart from the U.S. You may not be employed during this period.
+If you complete your OPT period in valid F-1 status (i.e. no excess unemployment, all employment properly reported, etc.) you you may remain in the U.S. for an additional 60 days.
+During this “grace period” you may transfer to another academic program, change to another visa status, apply for "Cap Gap" relief if transitioning to H-1B, or prepare to depart from the U.S. You may not be employed during this period.

 STEM OPT Extension

-Students who complete a degree in specific fields related to science, technology, engineering and mathematics (STEM) may be eligible to apply for an additional 24 months of Optional Practical Training (OPT).
+Students who have completed a degree in specific fields related to science, technology, engineering and mathematics (STEM) may be eligible to apply for an additional 24 months of Optional Practical Training (OPT) in a position directly related to their qualifying STEM degree.
 Students are limited to one STEM extension per level of study, but may be eligible for a second STEM extension after completing an additional STEM degree at a higher level.
 Not all STEM fields are designated for this extension.
 The list of eligible STEM fields is available on the Department of Homeland Security website.
-Read more details about the STEM extension.

-• Be in a valid period of post-completion OPT authorization.
+• Be in a current period of authorized post-completion OPT

-• Have earned a bachelor's, master's, or doctoral degree in a designated STEM field.
-(To determine if your major is a STEM designated field, refer to the primary major listed on your Form I-20 and the government designated list.)
+• Have earned - or have completed all degree requirements except thesis or equivalent - a STEM qualifying bachelor's, master's,or doctoral degree from an accredited, SEVP-certified school.
+(To determine if your major is a STEM designated field, refer to the primary major listed on your Form I-20 and the government designated list. )

-• Have received their prior, qualifying STEM degree (at the bachelor's level or higher) within 10 years of applying for the STEM OPT extension
+• Was earned within 10 years of applying for the STEM OPT extension

-• have not used the prior STEM degree as the basis for a previous STEM extension
+• Has not been the basis for a prior STEM OPT application

 • Be registered in the E-Verify Program